What Rights Do Self-Employed Workers Have?

 Being self-employed has its perks, but it can leave you feeling a bit vulnerable.
 As a self-employed worker, it's easy to feel lost regarding your rights and obligations in business operations.

-In this blog, we will:
+In this blog, we'll cover:

-Distinguish it from other employment categories;
+• How it differs from other employment categories

-Outline the rights and legal safeguards that every self-employed worker in the UK should know about.
+• Outline the rights and legal safeguards that every self-employed worker in the UK should know about

 What rights do self-employed workers have?